heejipark/Research-PPG2ABP-using-GAN/README.md

 <br/>
 <br/>

-#### Note
+#### Note (Update 07.05.
+2022)
-- Need to recheck the range of PPG and ABP
-- Need to set more filters to normalize the signals.
 - Need to check how to build CycleGAN model.
     - 2 Generator and 2 Discriminator
+- Need to check torch size